nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 Enable hardening modules such as SELinux
 ****************************************
 It is highly recommend to enable hardening modules such as SELinux where possible.
-See :doc:`selinux_configuration.rst` to learn more about SELinux.
+See :doc:`../installation/selinux_configuration.rst` to learn more about SELinux.

 Deployment
 ----------